VisaJE/doomsday-tetris-2/README.md

 * Some changes in the configuration prevent ones score to be counted to the leaderboard.
 This is merely to preserve fair game.
 * Sliding speed has to be at least 1.
 At that speed the block moves sideways once per one tick.
 * The default grid/board that also gets scored is 10x19.

+## Online leaderboard
+* The game now comes with a possibility to connect to an postgresql server to fetch highscore data.
+The table should have following columns: name: char[10] or varchar[10] NOT NULL, sore int.
+Also sql tends to require a unique identifier.
+* The configuration file is created on launching the game and read on every launch.